vidraj/segmentace/README.md

 ## Installation

 1. Install the Python MorphoDiTa bindings (ufal.morphodita package) from PyPI.
 Typically, you'd do this by typing `pip3 install --user ufal.morphodita` into your terminal.
+2. Install Morfessor 2.0 (Morfessor package) from PyPI.
+Type `pip3 install --user Morfessor`.
-2. Then, type `make download` to fetch the necessary models and data.
-It downloads MorphoDiTa 2016.11 models into czech-morfflex-pdt-161115/ and DeriNet 1.4 to derinet-1-4.tsv.gz
+3. Optionally, type `make download` to fetch the necessary models and data.
+It downloads MorphoDiTa 2016.11 models into czech-morfflex-pdt-161115/ and DeriNet 1.4 to derinet-1-4.tsv.gz.
+You can then play with the tools yourself.
+4. Or, proceed the automatized way by simply typing `make -rj8` (subsitute your own preferred thread count for 8).
+This downlads the data, runs the models on the WMT17 NMT training dataset and produces files `segments-*.txt` with the segmented texts and `stats-*.txt` with the measured statistics.

 ## Usage